About

 Listening to the lyrics of Doctor Django and his Nurses is a journey through urban landscapes, neighborhoods and street corners, evoking clear images of the atmosphere.
 Other songs will transport the listener to rural settings along deserted highways, and tell stories of real people and life as it is.

-As a listener, you are invited to walk down the dimly lit pavement in Simplicity, contemplating the way we interact as people in Poor Folks on the Hill, or come home as in The Way It Should Be
+As a listener, you are invited to walk down the dimly lit pavement in the song Simplicity, contemplae the way we interact as people in Poor Folks on the Hill, or come home to the people you care about in The Way It Should Be

 The music is distinctly its own.
 Elements of jazz, blues, funk, and progressive tones create an original sound.